ZephyrBlu/zephyrus-sc2-parser/ARCHITECTURE.md

 - `NNet.Game.SCmdEvent`
 - `NNet.Game.SCommandManagerStateEvent`

-This event relates to abilities used by `GameObj`s.
+This event relates to abilities used by `GameObj` objects.

 When a `NNet.Game.SCmdEvent` game event occurs, it is effectively cached for that player.
 If the same event is repeated multiple times, a `NNet.Game.SCommandManagerStateEvent` event fires instead of a `NNet.Game.SCmdEvent` event.